gabcoyne/rr-to-epub/README.md

 ## Installation

-### From Pre-built Binaries

-Pre-built binaries are available for various platforms in the [GitHub Releases](https://github.com/isaac-mcfadyen/rr-to-epub/releases) page:

-- Linux (x86_64 and aarch64)
-- macOS (x86_64 and aarch64)
-- Windows (x86_64)

-Download the appropriate archive for your platform and extract it.
-The binary will be named `rr-to-epub` (or `rr-to-epub.exe` on Windows).

 ### From Source

 This tool is written in Rust.
 To install it from source, first install [Rust](https://www.rust-lang.org/tools/install), then run the following command: